Toastmasters takes us on some fabulous journeys.

 A Toastmaster who belongs to a club with 12 or more members can be appointed as a Club Coach.

 Serving as a successful Club Coach is one of the requirements of an Advanced Leader Silver (ALS).
 You need to earn your ALS to earn your Distinguished Toastmaster (DTM).

-A Club Coach helps the club grow to 20 members and achieve the requirements of the Distinguished Club Program status by June 30 of the current club year.
+A Club Coach helps the club grow to 20 members (or a net growth of five members from the time of appointment) and achieve the requirements of the Distinguished Club Program status by June 30 of the current club year.

 If the club has not achieved this goal by June 30, the Club Coach automatically continues in the role for the following year.

 To get started as a Club Coach, please .